Eve (rapper): Other ventures

 Eve has appeared in music videos throughout her career.
 She was on the covers of numerous magazines, including Essence, Teen People, Allure, Rolling Stone, Paper, Philadelphia Style, Giant, Blaze, Vibe, Inked, XXL, and Ebony.
 She has also appeared in television commercials for Clarica, Pepsi, and Sprite.
 Her print ads include Tommy Hilfiger and MAC Cosmetics' Viva Glam campaign.

 In 2003, Eve launched a clothing line titled Fetish which was targeted towards black women.
 Fetish was discontinued in September 2009.

 Personal life

-Eve divides her time between London, New York, and Los Angeles.
-She began dating businessman Maximillion Cooper in 2010.
+Eve relocated to London after she began dating entrepreneur Maximillion Cooper in 2010.
 The couple became engaged on December 25, 2013, and married on June 14, 2014, in Ibiza, Spain.
 Eve has four stepchildren, all from Cooper's previous marriage.
 In October 2021, Eve announced she was expecting her first child with Cooper.
 Their first child, a son, was born on February 1, 2022.

+Eve previously dated Teodoro Nguema Obiang Mangue, son of Equatorial Guinean dictator Teodoro Obiang Nguema Mbasogo.
+She appeared in a 2010 investigation of his corruption by the US Senate as the president of one of his shell companies.